hapifhir/hapi-fhir-jpaserver-starter/README.md

 NOTE: MS SQL Server by default uses a case-insensitive codepage.
 This will cause errors with some operations - such as when expanding case-sensitive valuesets (UCUM) as there are unique indexes defined on the terminology tables for codes.
-It is recommended to deploy a case-sensitive database prior to running HAPI FHIR when using MS SQL Server to avoid these and potentially other issues.
+It is recommended to deploy a case-sensitive database prior to running this server when using MS SQL Server to avoid these and potentially other issues.

 ## Adding custom interceptors
 Custom interceptors can be registered with the server by including the property `hapi.fhir.custom-interceptor-classes`.
 This will take a comma separated list of fully-qualified class names which will be registered with the server.